 Reasons for neutering a pet include population control, reducing aggression, territory marking and pets wandering.
 Medical reasons include prevention of mammary cancers, uterus infections and prostatic hyperplasia.

 THINKING OF NEUTERING YOUR PET?

 Come in and have a chat with our Vets about it.
-You can be assured of the best medical, surgical and aftercare from our highly experienced Vet Surgeons with 1,000s of Neutering & Spaying operations under their belts.
-We use the most advanced practices in our approach to medicine, far better than most Human Hospitals.
-Your pet is in the best hands for this operation at Pawpaws, visit us in Penrose Wharf to see why!
+You can be assured of the best medical, surgical and aftercare from our highly experienced Vet Surgeons with 1,000s of Neutering Castration & Spaying operations under their belts.
+We use the most advanced practices in our approach to neutering your pet.
+Your pet deserves the best and that’s what we strive for at Paw Paw Paws Vet Clinic.
+Visit us in Penrose Wharf to see why!

-This is surgery and you really want it done right not at the cheapest possible price!
+This is surgery and you should really want it done right, not at the cheapest possible price!

 If you are pricing around consider three things:

 - What type of stitching is used?
-It’s far cheaper to use “catgut” stitching, stitches have to be removed a few weeks later so more stress/pain for pet and you need to take more time off.
-Your pet can bite stitches and pull them out or infect the wound, causing more stress/pain and more costs for you.
+It’s far cheaper to use standard stitching.
+Stitches have to be removed a few weeks later, so more stress/pain for pet and you.

-Paw Paws uses “internal absorbable stitching”.
-This means you can’t see stitches, pet can’t bite them, heals better and no second visit to remove stitches as they dissolve away over a 3 week period and you can barely see the scar after month.
+Paw Paws uses “absorbable stitching” in the majority of surgeries.
+This means you can’t see stitches and no second visit to remove stitches as they dissolve away and you can barely see the scar after a month.

 In male cats and dogs both testicles are removed, in female cats and dogs the same happens to both ovaries.
-The animal must be put under complete anesthesia.
+The animal must be put under complete anaesthesia.